 Non-Competes Are Banned: What to do NOW to Protect Your Business

-Non-Competes Are Banned: What to do NOW to Protect Your Business 2560 1920 Alicia East
+Non-Competes Are Banned: What to do NOW to Protect Your Business 2560 1920 PayReel

 The Federal Trade Commission (FTC) has banned non-compete clauses for the vast majority of workers.
 Such employment contracts exist across various industries and the new rule will significantly alter the employment landscape in the United States.
 Non-compete agreements traditionally prevent employees from joining competing firms or starting similar businesses within a specified time after leaving a company.
 The implications of this ban are significant and companies need to make immediate changes to project business interests.